MicrosoftDocs/winrt-related/winrt-related-src/schemas/mobilebroadbandschema/schema-for-mobile-broadband-portal.md

 </tr>
 <tr class="odd">
 <td><p><a href="resultsschema/schema-root.md">ResultsSchema schema</a> </p></td>
-<td><p>The <a href="resultsschema/schema-root.md">ResultsSchema</a>  schema defines elements that are returned from a call to [<strong>ProvisionResultsXml</strong>](https://msdn.microsoft.com/library/windows/apps/br212048) and describe the results of the last provisioning attempt.
+<td><p>The <a href="resultsschema/schema-root.md">ResultsSchema</a>  schema defines elements that are returned from a call to <a href="https://msdn.microsoft.com/library/windows/apps/br212048"><strong>ProvisionResultsXml</strong></a> and describe the results of the last provisioning attempt.
 All of the elements are in the namespace http://www.microsoft.com/networking/CarrierControlResults/v1.
 Not all elements are in every profile, as some elements are optional.</p></td>
 </tr>
 <tr class="even">
 <td><p><a href="resultsschema-v2/schema-root.md">ResultsSchema_v2 schema</a> </p></td>
-<td><p>The <a href="resultsschema-v2/schema-root.md">ResultsSchema_v2</a>  schema defines additional elements that are returned from a call to [<strong>ProvisionResultsXml</strong>](https://msdn.microsoft.com/library/windows/apps/br212048) and describe the results of the last provisioning attempt.
+<td><p>The <a href="resultsschema-v2/schema-root.md">ResultsSchema_v2</a>  schema defines additional elements that are returned from a call to <a href="https://msdn.microsoft.com/library/windows/apps/br212048"><strong>ProvisionResultsXml</strong></a> and describe the results of the last provisioning attempt.
 All of the elements are in the namespace http://www.microsoft.com/networking/CarrierControlResults/v2.
 Not all elements are in every profile, as some elements are optional.</p></td>
 </tr>
 <tr class="odd">
 <td><p><a href="wlan/schema-root.md">WLAN schema</a> </p></td>